Hello! It’s konkaz (@konkazuk) here.

 …something like these.

-So, you basically write down some questions in English on a piece of paper and put it on the spot and answer them aloud each time you take action.
+So, you basically write down some questions in English on a piece of paper and put it on some unmissable spots and answer them aloud each time you take action.

 ① What time do you need to wake up tomorrow?